jlangch/venice/README.md

 ```

 Java types support hash codes, equals, and compare.
-Thereby sequences with java types
+Thereby sequences with Java types
-can be sorted and java types can be used with sets and maps.
+can be sorted and Java types can be used with sets and maps.

 ```clojure
 (do